surifirstpin/biplus_documentation/version.3/Viewing Content.md

 ## Navigating to Saved Content

-All the saved content is available in Hierarchical tag structure.
-Tag includes dashboard and Reports that can be accessed to view.

-**Now Lets Get Started :**
+To view the saved content, Click on Dashboard section you can view the data either in folder v **Now Lets Get Started :**

 Click on the **Work Space** under Dashboard Section to view the content in BiPlus.